DayNiz/3DFM/README.md

 ## TODO (in no order)
-[x] basic file navigation
+ - [x] basic file navigation
-[ ] Navigate to .. by clicking the parent cube
+ - [ ] Navigate to .. by clicking the parent cube
-[ ] Use real 3D models instead of basic cubes
+ - [ ] Use real 3D models instead of basic cubes
+ - [ ] File and folders operations: creating, deleting, opening, renaming
-[ ] And more...
+ - [ ] And more...

 ---
 ## Compiling